 BNY Mellon has a commitment to diversity and inclusion.
 This commitment is not only important to BNY Mellon culture and to each director as individuals, it is also critical to BNY Mellon ability to serve its clients and grow its business.
 BNY Mellon recognises the benefits of having individuals with diverse backgrounds, experience and viewpoints on the Board for the different perspective and unique contributions they provide.
 Board appointments are based on an individual's skill, ability, experience, training, performance, and other valid role-related requirements.

 2.2.3 Regional Risk Governance

 A regional level risk governance structure is in place to oversee all business and legal entity risk.
-The German Risk Management Committee and the BNYM Frankfurt Branch risk management processes feed into the structure below.

-Oversight and escalation is provided through the following key committees:
+Oversight and escalation is provided through the following key committee: